 Indoors, camel crickets are often found in damp basements, utility rooms, crawl spaces, garages and occasionally in attics.
 They often invade structures when it becomes hot and dry outside.

-Camel crickets do not pose any health threats to humans, but they can become a nuisance if they gain entry to the home.
+Camel cricks do not pose any health threats to humans, as they lack fangs or the ability to bite.
+However, they can become a nuisance if they gain entry into a home.
 Some species have been known to damage clothing and other fabrics like curtains.

 Posing no health risks to human, camel crickets are not poisonous.
 Interestingly, poison is for when you inject something, while venom is when you are bitten, and camel crickets are also not venomous.

 Furthermore, these pests are not known to carry any diseases.

 The most effective way to prevent a cave cricket infestation is to reduce areas of moisture in and around the home.
 A dehumidifier is recommended to prevent moisture buildup indoors.
 Additionally, homeowners should seal all possible points of entry around the house, keep crawl spaces, basements and attics well ventilated, and store fire wood at least 20 feet away from the house.
 Reduction or elimination of moist harborage near structures, such as removing woodpiles and debris, can help control outdoor Camel cricket populations.
 Since these pests can find homes in garbage cans or tall grass, homeowner should be sure to move cans away from their house and mow tall grass.

 If you suspect a camel cricket infestation in your home, contact a licensed pest control professional to conduct an interior and exterior inspection and work with you to develop a camel cricket treatment plan.